build1024/GraphicsCaptureCSharp/README.md

 ## Introduction

 This sample enables us to use features of Windows.Graphics.Capture in WinRT (Windows Runtime) API.
-First we prepare a C++/WinRT library project calling WinRT API, and then we call this library from a C# project, since it is very complicated to call this API directly from a C# project.
+First we prepare a C++/WinRT library project calling WinRT API, and then we call this library from a C# project, since it is very complicated to call this API directly from a C# desktop application project.

 Qiita (ja): https://qiita.com/everylittle/items/c80de379e644397ceabc